Data-driven guessing and gluing of unstable periodic orbits: Methods

 In sections \ref{sec:data-driven} and \ref{sec:pod}, we laid out the methods for obtaining a low-dimensional representation of the high-dimensional discretized system and for generating guesses that are time-periodic space-time fields that match the flow statistics up to second order.
 Together with a loop convergence algorithm, we can now devise a general scheme for guessing loops and converging them to periodic orbits: \begin{enumerate} \item Obtain data $\{\boldsymbol{u}_m\}_{m=1}^M$ of the PDE of interest via direct numerical simulation. \item Train an autoencoder for an adequate choice of $N_h$ to get $\mathcal{E}$ and $\mathcal{D}$. \item Obtain the latent POD modes $\boldsymbol{\xi}_1, ... ,\boldsymbol{\xi}_{K}$ with eigenvalues $\gamma_1, ..., \gamma_{K}$ based on a timeseries $\{\boldsymbol{h}_i\}_{i = 1}^p$, where $\boldsymbol{h}_i\in \mathbb{R}^{N_h}$, and $K \leq N_h$ is such that $\forall i = 1, ..., K$ we have $\gamma_i > 0$. \item Define a loop $\boldsymbol{L}$ in the latent space following the approach from section \ref{sec:pod}:

 where

 and $s\in [0,2\pi)$.
 The coefficients $A_{m,k}, B_{m,k}$ are randomly drawn from a normal distribution $\mathcal{N}\Bigl(0, \lambda_k \Bigl( \sum_{m = 0}^M \alpha_{m}^2\Bigl)^{-1}\Bigr)$.

 \item Decode the loop to physical space $\mathcal{D}(\boldsymbol{L})$. \item Use the adjoint solver from Azimi et al. \cite{Azimi2022} to converge the cost function $J$ of the loop to ${J\approx10^{-4}}$.
-Small weight adjustments are made to the gradient of the period $T$ for stability. \item Use a Newton solver to converge the loop to machine precision. \end{enumerate} As a post-processing step, every UPO's time-resolution is increased to 256 time-steps and re-converged.
+Small weight adjustments are made to the gradient of the period $T$ for stability. \item Use a Newton solver on the loop residual $J$ to converge the loop to machine precision. \end{enumerate} As a post-processing step, every UPO's time-resolution is increased to 256 time-steps and re-converged.